1313e/PRISM/docs/source/user/general_rules.rst

 -------------------
 Below is a list of general usage rules that apply to *PRISM*.

-- Unless specified otherwise in the documentation, all input arguments in the *PRISM* package that accept
+- Unless specified otherwise in the documentation, all input arguments in the *PRISM* package that accept...

   - a bool (*True*/*False*) also accept 0/1 as a valid input;
   - *None* indicate a default value or operation for obtaining this input argument.